lrossin/dwiki/npcs/baltar_lazareo.md

 title: Baltar Lazareo
 description: Cousin to the head of the Lazareo family and a short tempered dueler
 published: true
-date: 2023-07-24T20:59:19.809Z
+date: 2023-07-24T21:02:23.553Z
 tags: npc, lazareo
 editor: markdown
 dateCreated: 2023-07-24T17:30:59.967Z
 ---

 # Description
 A young man with considerable connections and skill with a blade.
+Looks like a rich prick trying to dress like a fencer, but wears excessive jewelry ruining the basic nature of fencing clothes.

 # Rumours
 > Despite his prowess, he tends to fight dirty and has allegedly killed at least three minor nobles in unsanctioned duels.

+> He's been on a terror lately.
+Looking to stick his sword in anyone.
 # Interaction with Party
 Prahhi and (i forgot her name) prevented Baltar from getting violent on the first day of the festival.